Amw298/final-project/README.md

-# final-project
-# Big Ideas Final Project: Christian Waronsky, Adam Wachowicz, Ricky Conrad
+# Big Ideas Final Project
 This repository is an analysis of Pittsburgh neighborhoods.
 We will be determining what the best neighborhood in pittsburgh is based on cost of living.

 Team name: The Gnomes

 Team members:

-Adam Wachowicz: amw298@pitt.edu
+* Adam Wachowicz: amw298@pitt.edu
-Christian Waronsky: crw86@pitt.edu
+* Christian Waronsky: crw86@pitt.edu
-Richard Conrad: rsc44@pitt.edu
+* Richard Conrad: rsc44@pitt.edu

 Description and links to the datasets used: